 several of whom are Board Certified as Civil Trial Law Advocates by the

 National Board of Trial Advocacy, use their expansive resources, impressive

 skill, and legal expertise to advocate tirelessly for victims of negligent

 and wrongful conduct.
 We know what you are up against, and we are ready

 to help you fight for your right to a fair recovery.

-If you would like to speak to one of our Connecticut surgical error attorneys
+If you would like to speak to one of our surgical error lawyers in Connecticut

 about your potential claim, please call us at